tdegeus/GooseFEM/docs/examples/statics_linear.rst

 Linear elastic
 **************

 Consider a uniform linear elastic bar that is extended by a uniform fixed displacement on both sides.
 This problem can be modelled and discretised using symmetry as show below.
-In this example we will furthermore assume that the bar is sufficiently thick in the out-of-plane direction that it can be modelled using two-dimensional plane strain.
+In this example we will furthermore assume that the bar is sufficiently thick in the out-of-plane direction to be modelled using two-dimensional plane strain.

 .. image:: statics/FixedDisplacements_LinearElastic/problem-sketch.svg
   :width: 300px